scaledrop/fiddly/README.md

 Fiddly
 ========

-Online code-runner.
-Fiddly is a playground for web developers and designers.
+Test your Javascript, CSS and HTML online with Fiddly code editor.
+Fiddly is a playground for web developers and designers or even beginners.

 ## Features
 * Provides ability to run offline